-Single Survey be of timber construction.
 External decorations Visually inspected.
 External decorations incorporate paint finishes.
-Conservatories / porches None.
+Concernatories / nevelos None Conservatories / porches None.
 Communal areas None.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are private garden grounds to the front, side and rear of the property.
-Off street parking is provided within the garden grounds.
-There is a timber shed located within the rear garden grounds.
-The shed has an electricity supply.
+Outside areas and boundaries There are garden grounds to the front and rear of the property.
 Ceilings Visually inspected from floor level.
-The ceilings within the property appeared to be formed in a combination of plaster and plasterboard finishes.
+The ceilings in the property were seen to be formed predominantly in timber lath and plaster materials.
+Internal wells Visually in an extent from the antique!
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls to the property were overlaid in a combination of plaster and plasterboard finishes. · · · · · · · · · · · · · · · · · · · Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-The flooring within the property appeared to be a combination of suspended timber and solid concrete construction.
-Fitted floor coverings were noted throughout which restricted the scope of our inspection.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No Floors including sub noors carpets or floor coverings were lifted.
+The majority of flooring in the property appeared to be of timber construction.
+The flooring in the kitchen appeared to be of solid concrete construction.
+Fitted floorcoverings were noted within which restricted the scope of our inspection.
+Internal fair and and Park are Balling Duilt in some and a man hadred into but we attend into Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
 Internal joinery incorporates timber skirtings and doorways.
 The kitchen facility incorporates fitted units.